 Our Clinical Research 101 series takes an in-depth look at key steps and tips for navigating the clinical research process.
-The tenth installment in our Clinical Research 101 series is by Leslie Love, Senior Project Manager at CHÉOS.
+The tenth instalment in our Clinical Research 101 series is by Leslie Love, Senior Project Manager at CHÉOS.
 The following is a brief overview of regulatory inspections and how to prepare for them.

 Clinical Research 101 Series